 LEVEL V

-Credit: 1 (WL) Grade: 9-12
+CREDIT: 1 (WL) GRADE: 9-12

-Language Course number PEIMS
+LANGUAGE COURSE NUMBER PEIMS

 CHINESE V 2067.H000.Y 03490500

 FRENCH V 2052.H000.Y 03410500

 GERMAN V 2053.H000.Y 03420500

 JAPANESE V 2050.H000.Y 03120500

 LATIN V 2054.H000.Y 03430500

 SPANISH V 2055.H000.Y 03440500

-Spanish 5 DL - Heroes and Monsters 2055.H0DL.Y 03440500
+SPANISH 5 DL - HEROES AND MONSTERS 2055.H0DL.Y 03440500

 Prerequisite:

-Level IV of WL or appropriate district-approved placement test.
+Level IV of World Languages (LOTE) or appropriate district-approved placement test.

 Level V of World Languages continues to deliver world language instruction of which the overarching goal is communication.
 Students will engage in conversations, present information to an audience, and interpret culturally authentic materials in the target language.
 Students will also use the language to connect with other content areas, to make comparisons with their own language and culture, and to participate in communities beyond the classroom.
 Whether weighted or AP, students should perform at intermediate-high to advanced-mid proficiency by the end of the year, with the exception of other LOTEs that follow different proficiency targets.
 Exclusive use of the target language by both teacher and student is expected at this fifth stage of language learning.
-Students study and investigate real world topics of interest and delve even deeper into the analysis of the products, practices and perspectives of the target culture(s) to make meaningful connections with their own culture.
-The exam also assesses a student's familiarity with the target culture(s) that are addressed in the literary selections.
-An incentive for taking the exam is the potential for receiving a sufficient score that will grant collede credit hours.